Environmental impact of electricity generation: Fuel oil and diesel

 Dirty oil is burnt in power plants in a few oil producing countries such as Iran.
 Diesel is often used in backup generators, which can cause air pollution.

 Renewable energy

 Renewable power technologies can have significant environmental benefits.
 Unlike coal and natural gas, they can generate electricity and fuels without releasing significant quantities of and other greenhouse gases that contribute to climate change, however the greenhouse gas savings from a number of biofuels have been found to be much less than originally anticipated, as discussed in the article Indirect land use change impacts of biofuels.

 Both solar and wind have been criticized from an aesthetic point of view.
 However, methods and opportunities exist to deploy these renewable technologies efficiently and unobtrusively: fixed solar collectors can double as noise barriers along highways, and extensive roadway, parking lot, and roof-top area is currently available; amorphous photovoltaic cells can also be used to tint windows and produce energy.
-Solar continues to show promise in its environmental benefits due to how scalable the technology is and how it can offset the negative environmental effects of artificial intelligence data centers.